rusefi/rusefi_documentation/installations/MazdaMiataNA6_Frankenso_pnp/Frankenso_MazdaMiataNA6_pnp.md

 Because of wasted spark wiring Spark #2 and Spark #4 are not expected to click.

 On NA6 Injector #1 and Injector #2 would audibly click if you use bench Injector Test button.
-Because of batch injection wirint Injectors #3 and #4 are not expected to click.
+Because of batch injection wiring Injectors #3 and #4 are not expected to click.

 All you need is a relatively quiet surroundings and you would hear both spark and injectors.
 Injectors are louder, spark is less loud but also totally audible.
 Both Test buttons are expected to